|

 - The CS 42

-many topics in CS including functions as first-class objects,
+fast-paced introduction to many topics in CS including

-several special-purpose languages.
-After CS 42 you will be ready to take CS 70, HMC's third CS
+placements after that.
+CS 42 prepares students to take CS 70, HMC's third CS

 |